Directional derivatives of the singular values of matrices depending on several real parameters: Differentiability of the singular values of a complex matrix

 Let $A\colon \Om \to \Cmn$ be a matrix function of class $C^1$.
 For each $x\in \Om\subset \R^p$, let

-be the singular values of the matrix $A(x)$ ordered in a decreasing sense.
-Thus, we can define $q$ functions $\si_i\colon \Om\to \R, \; \recoper i1q$.
+be the singular values of the matrix $A(x)$ arranged in a decreasing order.
+Thus, we can define $q$ functions $s_i\colon \Om\to \R, \; \recoper i1q$.
 We are going to establish the properties of differentiability of these functions.
 By Wielandt's lemma, the $m+n$ eigenvalues of the Hermitian matrix

 are

 (it may have repeated intermediate zeros), for all $x\in \Om$.
 Hence, the analogous results to Theorems~\ref{th:10},~\ref{th:20} and~\ref{th:30} for Hermitian matrices are true. \begin{theorem} Let $\recoper k1q$, $x_0\in\Om$, and $d\in \R^p$ be a unitary vector.
 Then there exists the directional derivative